St John’s College arrangements for quarantine / self-isolation after travelling to College accommodation

 Will the College provide accommodation for students required to quarantine?

-If you have booked College accommodation for Easter term, you may book additional nights of College accommodation in order to complete any required self-isolation before the start of your course.
+You may book additional nights of College accommodation in order to complete any required self-isolation before the start of your course.
 You should notify Student Services (email@example.com) to inform them of your date of arrival.
-At the moment, we are unable to offer College accommodation for self-isolation to students who will be living in private accommodation in Easter Term.
+At the moment, we are unable to offer College accommodation for self-isolation to students who will be living in private accommodation.

 Appendix A contains a list of items you may wish to bring with you to help you through your period of quarantine.

-Will I be able to spend quarantine in the room I have booked for Easter Term?
+Will I be able to spend quarantine in the room I have booked?

-We will aim to book all early arrivals directly into the room you will occupy in Easter Term; where this is not possible we will arrange for you to complete quarantine in another College room.
+We will aim to book all early arrivals directly into the room you will occupy for the 2021/22 academic year; where this is not possible we will arrange for you to complete quarantine in another College room.

 Students are permitted to complete quarantine in non-en suite accommodation, but they and the other students with whom they share a bathroom and/or toilet and kitchen must follow very strict social distancing guidelines.
 In most cases, we are operating a ‘household’ model this year with a group of individuals having shared facilities.
 Government guidance can be found here.